 1. We’re Not Alone

 I was laid off a few weeks ago as a direct result of COVID-19.
 It stung.
-It felt like being broken up with in a relationship that had been completely healthy and happy.
+It felt like being broken up from a relationship that had been completely healthy and happy.

 But I am not angry or bitter, though it would be within reason to be so.
 Why?
 Because I know I’m not alone—20% of my company was laid off.
 Millions of other people have been laid off, furloughed, or seen a reduction in the number of hours they can work.